Maestro (character)

 The Maestro is a supervillain appearing in American comic books published by Marvel Comics.
-Created by writer Peter David and artist George Pérez, the character first appeared in The Incredible Hulk: Future Imperfect #1 (Dec.
-1992).
-Depicted as an evil version of the Hulk from an alternate future (designated by Marvel Comics as Earth-9200), the Maestro possesses Bruce Banner's intelligence and the Hulk's strength and more malevolent personality traits.
+Created by writer Peter David and artist George Pérez, the character first appeared in The Incredible Hulk: Future Imperfect #1 (December 1992).
+Depicted as an evil version of the Hulk from an alternate future (designated by Marvel as Earth-9200), the Maestro possesses Bruce Banner's intelligence and the Hulk's strength and more malevolent personality traits.

 The Maestro has appeared in video games, and made his animation debut in Hulk and the Agents of S.M.A.S.H., voiced by Fred Tatasciore.

 Publication history

-The Maestro first appeared as the main antagonist in The Incredible Hulk: Future Imperfect #1-2 (Dec.
-1992–Jan.
-1993).
+The Maestro first appeared as the main antagonist in The Incredible Hulk: Future Imperfect #1-2 (December 1992–January 1993).
 The character was created by Peter David and George Pérez.

 The term maestro is an Italian/Spanish/Portuguese word meaning teacher, master or a musical conductor.